Possibilistic simulation of quantum circuits by classical circuits: Abstract

 \section{Abstract}

-In a recent breakthrough, Bravyi, Gosset and K\"{o}nig (BGK) [Science, 2018] proved that ``simulating'' constant depth quantum circuits takes classical circuits $\Omega(\log n)$ depth.
-In our paper, we first formalise their notion of simulation, which we call ``possibilistic simulation''.
-Then, from well-known results, we deduce that their circuits can be simulated in depth $O(\log^{2} n)$.
-Separately, we construct explicit classical circuits that can simulate any depth-$d$ quantum circuit with Clifford and $t$ $T$-gates in depth $O(d+t)$.
-Our classical circuits use $\{\text{NOT, AND, OR}\}$ gates of fan-in~$\leq 2$.
+In breakthrough work, Bravyi, Gosset, and K\"{o}nig (BGK) [Science, 2018] unconditionally proved that constant-depth quantum circuits are more powerful than their classical counterparts.
+Their result is equivalent to saying that a particular family of constant depth quantum circuits takes classical circuits at least $\Omega(\log n)$ depth to ``simulate'', in a certain sense.
+In our paper, we formalise their sense of simulation, which we call ``possibilistic simulation'' or ``p-simulation'', and construct explicit classical circuits that can p-simulate any depth-$d$ quantum circuit with Clifford and $t$ $T$-gates in depth $O(d+t)$.
+Our classical circuits use $\{\notgate, \andgate, \orgate\}$ gates of fan-in~$\leq 2$.